simakro/IntLoc_dev/README.md

 # Integration_locator
 Integration_locator a python package for the detection of sequence integrations in genomes with long-read sequencing data.\
-:warning:!This is a non-functional preview branch!:warning:\
+:warning:This is a non-functional preview branch:warning:\
-The fully functional version will soon be release.
+The fully functional version will be released soon.

 ## Table of Contents
 - [About IntLoc](#intro)